well hello there!

 My husband always wanted a pug - which cracked me up at first.
 Like, who actually has a pug?
 Don't they only live in calendars?
 But when we moved to Austin, we adopted our sweet Salsa pug.
-She's an old lady now, and through her, I fell in love with these silly squishy dogs!
+She recently passed away but through her I fell in love with these silly squishy dogs!
 I actually found pugs really hard to draw for awhile, as they're practically living cartoons.
 They have a very high standard of cuteness.

 Did you go to art school?